Index Optimizely content

 https://cg.optimizely.com/app/graphiql?auth=<YOUR_SECRET_SINGLE_KEY>

 Note: When configuring the query, ensure the following fields are passed with each item.
-The documents indexed by Coveo, which are available as search results, must have a URL associated with each document.
+The documents indexed by Coveo, which are available as search results, must have a URL associated with them.
 In the query above, the field URL is composed of a static value and the default url ("https://optimizely-saas-cms.netlify.app/%[_metadata.url.default]").

 Include _modified or Changed fields in your query to ensure that the index picks up the changes in a timely manner and the freshest Optimizely Graph content resides in the index.